 Partnership is the only way

 The hyperscale market has taken value chain relationships to a new level.
 Collaboration is imperative.
 Panelists declared a new paradigm, one without “vendors,” but, instead, with “partners in the trenches.”
 The new business model calls for a great deal of communication and high levels of trust.

 “The most successful meetings include the customer and representatives from design, engineering, supplier, contractor, etc. acting as one, the customer doesn’t even realize they are from different companies,” said Nathan Hazelwood of QTS.

-To learn more about how QTS is navigating the hyperscale landscape by partnering with Schneider Electric and increasing their speed to market, watch the video or read our case study, Standardization for Speed.
+To learn more about how QTS is navigating the hyperscale landscape by partnering with Schneider Electric and increasing their speed to market, watch the video, Standardization for Speed.